Babies and Toddlers Who Are Blind or Visually Impaired

 - How does having a baby who is blind impact you, your family and your family routines?

 - What about the impact of blindness on your baby's development?
 Read about learning to talk, toilet training, eating skills, sleep and play.

-- How do I get services for my baby with a visual impairment and what happens at age three?
+- How do I get services if my baby can't see?
+And what happens at age three?

 - How do blind babies learn to play?

 - What are those repetitive behaviors?

 - What are good toys for a blind baby and where can I get them?

 Interested in hearing about successful blind adults and their employment?
 Read Success Stories from our companion site AFB CareerConnect to get a glimpse of the future.